-How To Feel Peace When Your Husband Is Unfaithful
+How To Stay Safe When Your Husband Is Unfaithful

 When a husband is abusive, uses pornography or engages in emotional or sexual infidelity, they are unfaithful.
 The abuse can be in the form of angry attacks, criticism, or stonewalling.
 Emotional neglect is also a form of mental abuse.
 Another word for unfaithful in the context of marriage is abuse.

 These behaviors affect wives.
-No matter how we try to avoid it, we can't control our husband's behavior or the affect it has on us.
+No matter how we try to avoid it, we can't control our husband's behavior or the effect it has on us.

 UNLESS we learn to set boundaries.

 Wives of unfaithful and abusive men often struggle with confusion about how to set and enforce boundaries.
 Most are confused about what to do, and how to solve their problems.
 Because we are frequently victims of gaslighting, it's hard, sometimes, to sort out the reality of our situations.

 They look to change their husband to avoid being abused, but that only perpetuates the problem.

 Boundaries Provide Safety from Unfaithful Men

 - Define limits of relationships.

 - Are healthy responses to someone violating you.